Overview

 • Teams are expected to submit reproducible code that adheres to this protocol.

 The challenge is governed by a reproducibility and fair-use policy.
-Any method that uses test-set future trajectories during training is considered out of protocol.
+Any method that uses test-set future trajectories for training, validation, tuning, model selection, or submission debugging is considered out of protocol.

 Required Inputs

 All required inputs for prediction, including historical trajectories, sensor data, maps, and language instructions, can be obtained by combining the standard nuScenes dataset with the doScenes annotation files provided in the repository.
-Participants should use only the egocentric point of view data from nuScenes when preparing inputs for this challenge.
+Participants may use egocentric or non-egocentric nuScenes inputs when allowed by the selected track, provided the inputs are available at or before the prediction time and do not leak future information.

 Submission Instructions